emaphp/eMacros/README.md

 <br/>

 Macros are functions that instead of being associated with a symbol they're generated from a regular expression.
-Macros are declared through the *macro* method.
+Macros are declared using the *macro* method.
 This method expects a regular expression string and a *Closure* instance (or anonymous function).
 This anonymous function receives all matches found for the given regular expression.
 Its main purpose is to generate a valid environment function with those matches.
 The following example shows the implementation of a macro to calculate the distance between 2 points.
 The coordinates of the starting point are declared as part of the operator and then captured by the anonymous function.

 ```php
 namespace Acme\Runtime;